zerasul/blask/posts/index.md

 With this text you can see how _Blask works_.
 </pre>

-Once you write the markdown file, you can browse to the file url; < site_url >/< filename whitout .md extension >.
+Once you write the markdown file, you can browse to the file url; < site_url >/< filename without .md extension >.

 If you want to run the application, just use Flask initialization and run it.